 Good housing conditions meet the basic needs of people for safety, feeling of protection, privacy and personal space.
 They can also allow people to start a family.
 Housing costs can take up a large part of a household's budget, limiting expenditure on other areas such as leisure, holidays and education.

+Single-family houses, 2015

-Single-family houses and apartments, 2013Share in total dwellings
+Share in total dwellings